 In certain cases, two pairs of genes determine a same phenotype but assorted independently, produce new phenotypes by mutual non-epistatic interactions and the F_2 phenotypic ratio 9:3:3:1 remains unaltered.
 Two pairs of genes which interact to affect size and shape of comb but are independently transmitted exist in chicken.
 Examples: Combs in fowl (9:3:3:1).
 There are many different breeds of domestic chicken.
 Each breed possesses a characteristic type of comb.
 The Wyandotte breed has a comb called "rose", the Brahmas breed has a comb called "pea", and the Leghorns have a comb called "single".
 Each of these types can be bred true.
-A cross of chicken with a rose comb to one with a single comb produces A rose and a single, showing dominance of rose over single.
-Another cross between pea combed and single combed chickens produces pea and single combed chickens in the ratio 3:1, showing dominance of pea over single.
-But, when a rose combed chicken crossed with that of pea combed, the F1 progeny was found with a different type of comb known as "walnut" (Malay breed).
-When the F1 hybrid were crossed together, in F2 all four types of combs were obtained, i.e., 9/16 walnut, 3/16 rose, 3/16 pea and 1/16 single.
+A cross of chicken with a rose comb to one with a single comb showing dominance of rose over single, and cross between pea combed and single combed chickens showing dominance of pea over single.
+But, when a rose combed chicken type of comb known as "walnut" (Malay breed).
+When the F_1 hybrid were crossed together, in F_2 all four types of combs were obtained, i.e., 9/16 walnut, 3/16 rose, 3/16 pea and 1/16 single.

 These peculiar results were interpreted by Bateson and Punnett as follows: The rose comb is caused by the combination of homozygous recessive genes "pp" and homozygous and heterozygous dominant genes "RR" or "Rr".
 The pea comb is supposed to be produced by combination of a homozygous recessive condition (rr) and homozygous and heterozygous dominant condition (PP or Pp).
 While the single type comb is produced by the double recessive, rrpp genes.
-Thus, R gene determines the shape of rose comb and P gene determines the shape of pea comb, but when both genes happen to come together in single individual due to cross between rose and pea combed chickens, they interact to produce a walnut comb in F1.
-In the cross of two walnut chickens, two genes interact variously and produce four types of offspring in F2.
+Thus, R gene determines the shape of rose comb and P gene determines the shape of pea comb, but when both genes happen to come together in single individual due to cross between rose and pea combed chickens, they interact to produce a walnut comb.
+In the cross of two walnut chickens, two genes interact variously and produce four types of offspring.

 In mice two independent pairs of genes (i.e., C-c and A-a) have interacted in the production of the phenotypic trait (i.e., coat colour) in such a way that one dominant (C) produces its effect whether or not the second (A) is present.
 But the second (A) gene can produce its effect only in the presence of the first.
 The common house mouse occurs in a number of coat colours, i.e., agouti, black and albino.
 The agouti (grey colour) patter is commonly occurred one (wild type)and is characterized by colour banded hairs in which the part nearest the skin is grey, then a yellow band and finally the distal part is either black or brown.
 The albino mouse lacks totally in pigments and has white hairs.
 When a homozygous black (CCaa) is crossed with a homozygous albino (ccAA) in F_1 all agouti (CcAa) offspring appear.
-When the F_1 agoutis are crossed among themselves in F_2 agouti, black and albino off springs appear in the ratio of 9: 3: 4.
+When the F_1 are crossed in F_2 agouti, black and albino offsprings appear in the ratio of 9: 3: 4.